As you can see from that list, Kununurra is a great place to base yourself for your Kimberley holidays.

 Parry Creek Farm and Marlgu Billabong are located along the Parry Creek Road, the old (and unsealed) highway from Kununurra to Wyndham.

-Parry Creek Farm is a tourist development that offers accommodation and has a small restaurant and cafe.
+Parry Creek Farm is a tourist development that offers accommodation and has an excellent small restaurant and cafe.
 Marlgu Billabong has an observation platform above the water, with displays that show pictures of the birds to help you identify them.

-The Argyle Diamond Mine is about 200 km from Kununurra.
-It's the world's largest single producer of diamonds, and the only place in the world where you can find the extremely rare pink diamonds.
+The Rio Tinto owned Argyle Diamond Mine is 185 km south of Kununurra.
+It's the world's largest single producer of diamonds, and used to be the only place in the world where you can find the extremely rare pink diamonds.

-The tour can be a flight to the mine combined with a 4 hour coach tour on the mine site itself.
+The tour is a scenic flight to the mine combined with a 4 hour coach tour on the mine site itself.

 On the site tour you will usually see the pit lookout (the lookout above the big hole that they dig the diamonds out of), the process plant, the diamond showroom, the natural history museum, and you get fed at Argyle Village (where the workers are living).